-We swam around aimlessly for a while, some of the guys splashing the girls, but not really doing anything, until the girls got tired of the pool and adjourned to long chairs on the patio.
-With the girls out of the way, we turned to polo.
-I had already set up the net on the concrete at the deep end; the pool wasn’t large enough to play full court, so the rule was you had to return the ball to the shallow end every time there was a turnover.
+We swam around for a while, some of the guys splashing the girls, but not really doing anything, until the girls got tired of the pool and adjourned to long chairs on the patio.
+The thing about pool parties is that they are kind of pointless unless you have a game, and that game was always going to be water polo in my pool, but none of the girls knew how to play.
+I had already set up the net on the concrete at the deep end; the pool wasnʼt large enough to play full court, so the rule was you had to return the ball to the shallow end every time there was a turnover.
 A couple of the nerds played, but not for long, since the game requires treading water for inordinate amounts of time.
-It was exhausting if you weren’t trained for it.
+It was exhausting if you werenʼt trained for it.

 After fifteen minutes, we were down to four of us: Matty, Pete, Kevin, and me.
-Kevin was an aggressive, strong swimmer, but couldn’t hit the goal to save his life.
-Instead he overshot, and sent the ball pounding into the wall of the screen enclosure.
+Kevin was an aggressive, strong swimmer, but couldnʼt hit the goal to save his life.
+Instead he pounded the ball into a panel of the screen enclosure.

 “Damn, Kevin, go easy on my screen,” I said after his third miss.
 “I have to fix that shit.”
 It wasnʼt hard to fix, but I could already see a tear forming in the corner.

 “Sorry, bro,” he said, as Matty scooped the ball up from the patio and threw it to Pete.
 Pete was the best player of the four of us, and also the only player who also qualified as somewhat a nerd by taking honors classes.
 Pete swam the ball to the shallow end while Matty reentered the pool.
 I let Kevin press Pete, but Pete skipped the ball past him to Matty, who took the shot and scored.
-Kevin mumbled a ‘fuck’, but without any real investment.
-The nerds still watching golf-clapped politely.
+Kevin mumbled a ʻfuckʼ, and the nerds still watching golf-clapped politely.

 Kevin rebounded to me, and I swam it in.
 Matty was pressing me, but I didnʼt see any opening to throw to Kevin.
 Since it was my pool, I had practiced enough to know that I could reliably hit the goal from exactly the point in the pool where I could just push off the bottom with my tip-toes.
 Since the pool dropped off sharply from there, Matty was in too deep water to follow.
 The extra push got me up over Mattyʼs reach, and I threw the ball hard at the net and scored.
 The spectators obliged with more golf-clap.

 “My pool, my rules,” I said, distractedly.
 I had noticed my stomach rumbling earlier, but had ignored it so I could play the game.
-With the push-off for the last shot, I felt my puckering give way just a bit, and an unmistakable warmth in my swim trunks.
+With the push-off for the last shot, I felt my pucker give way just a bit, and an unmistakable warmth in my briefs.

 I had shat my own pool party.

 Once inside I took to the toilet and emptied my guts.
-I remember thinking, “I never have diarrhea”, then wondering what I had eaten to provoke it.
-While I sat there, I examined the inside of my trunks, which showed a very modest amount of fecal material and a light pink stain of dilute blood.
-I wiped it out with toilet paper, then rinsed the trunks under hot water from the tub faucet.
-Then I wrung out the trunks and slipped back into them.
+I remember thinking, “I never have diarrhea”.
+While I sat there, I examined the inside of my briefs, which showed a minute amount of fecal material.
+I wiped it out with toilet paper, then rinsed the briefs under hot water from the tub faucet.
+Then I wrung out the briefs and slipped back into them.
 I washed my hands carefully and returned to the patio.

-Later in the afternoon, dad emerged from the house to grill hot dogs and hamburgers, and the party dined on the deck sopping wet.
+Later in the afternoon my dad grilled hot dogs and hamburgers, and the party dined on the deck sopping wet.
 I took a hot dog and a toasted bun, but avoided the condiments and ate timidly.
 Dad noticed.
 “No relish?
 Is something wrong?”

 “Just a little upset tummy,” I said.
-“I’ll be fine.”
-Which, it turns out, was more of a lie than I meant.
+“Iʼll be fine.”
+Which, it turns out, was more of a lie than I meant to tell.